simondlevy/Hackflight/README.md

 [Stabilizer](https://github.com/simondlevy/Hackflight/blob/master/src/pidcontrollers/stabilizer.hpp).
-(Technically, the quaternion is more properly part of the vehicle state, but because of the availablity of &ldquo;hardware quaternion&rdquo; data from modern IMUs like the [EM7180 SENtral Sensor Fusion Solution](https://www.tindie.com/products/onehorse/ultimate-sensor-fusion-solution-mpu9250/), we find it convenient to treat the quaternion as a sensor reading.)
+(Technically, the quaternion is more properly part of the vehicle state, but because of the availablity of &ldquo;hardware quaternion&rdquo; data from modern sensors like the [EM7180 SENtral Sensor Fusion Solution](https://www.tindie.com/products/onehorse/ultimate-sensor-fusion-solution-mpu9250/), we find it convenient to treat the quaternion as a sensor reading.)